Introduction to the project

 Project extension will depend on funds available and the adoption of Resolution 2165 (on cross-border operations in Syria) by the United Nations Security Council.

 The project consists of supporting oil pressers and workers, as it is one of the most important pillars of the regions’ economy.
-WANTA Foundation offers, amongst other things, materials and tools in order to obtain high quality olive oil.
+WATAN Foundation offers, amongst other things, materials and tools in order to obtain high quality olive oil.

 Our intervention aims to ensure food security and sustainable development by improving the lives of targeted communities and promoting the sustainable use of available resources, including the exchange, access and fair and equitable sharing of the benefits arising from the conducted project.